Chaikney/cantata/README.md

 Cantata
 =======

+**NOTE** This is an education-only fork of one of the programs I (Chaikney) use the most.
+Do not try and use any of the code I add here!
+Everything after this is from CDrummond's notes.
+If you found the project useful, the Paypal link below still seems to work.

 **NOTE** After 10 years, development of Cantata has now ceased, and this repository is read-only. v2.5.0 is the last released version.

 ![ScreenShot](screenshots/mainwindow.png)